googleapis/google-cloud-ruby/google-cloud-gke_hub/README.md

 # Ruby Client for the GKE Hub API

-API Client library for the GKE Hub API

-The GKE Hub API centrally manages features and services on all your Kubernetes clusters running in a variety of environments, including Google cloud, on premises in customer datacenters, or other third party clouds.
+The GKE Hub service handles the registration of many Kubernetes clusters to Google Cloud, and the management of multi-cluster features over those clusters.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-gke_hub-v*`.